bprinty/Flask-Occam/docs/usage.rst

 With any large-scale web application, establishing a client-server contract for requests is incredibly important for keeping development organized and code clean.
 This extension provides a mechanism for ...

-You could make payload validation as simple as types:
+You could make payload validation as simple as built-in types:

 .. code-block:: python